shlok191/PyTorch_Terrain_Segmentation/README.md

 <p align="center"><img src="https://github.com/shlok191/PyTorch_Terrain_Segmentation/blob/main/data/results.png" width="50%"></p>

 The observed model had an accuracy of 92.2%.
 Due to a lack of newer GPUs in my tech stack, I did not pursue to train the model beyond 3 epochs.
-However, I am quite confident that increasing the epochs to ~ 40 would show a drastic improvevemnt upwards to ~ 98% of accuracy!
+However, I am quite confident that increasing the epochs to ~ 40 would show a drastic improvevemnt upwards to ~ 98% of accuracy as seen in the work done for the lunar rover project!